nantunes/pentaho-viz-sandbox/docs/visual/samples/bar-d3-sandbox/index.md

   - A script block was added with the AMD/RequireJS configuration of the Bar and D3 packages.
   - The used visualization model is now `pentaho/visual/samples/bar`.
   - The model now contains visual role mappings for the `category` and `measure` visual roles.
+  - The dimensions of the visualization were increased.

 Now, refresh the `index.html` page in the browser, and you should read `Hello World!`.